 Attribute mapping

-The process of translating and synchronizing user identity attributes between different systems to ensure consistent access control.
+Attribute mapping is the process of translating and synchronizing user identity attributes between disparate systems to ensure consistent access control and identity management.